Superconformal-Hassaan/Superconformal-Hassaan/README.md

 - 👋 Hi, I’m Hassaan Saleem.
-- 👀 I’m interested in Theoretical Physics, and Artificial Intelligence
+- 👀 I’m interested in Theoretical Physics
-- 🌱 I’m currently learning the rudiments of techniques used in AI.
+- 🌱 I’m currently learning the methods used in AI to solve problems in Physics.
-- 💞️ I’m looking to collaborate on projects that implement optimization methods.
+- 💞️ I’m looking to collaborate on projects that use AI in theoretical physics.
-- 📫 How to reach me: Email me at hsaleem@albany.edu
+- 📫 How to reach me: Email me at hsaleem@albany.edu.
 - ⚡ Fun fact: I also do science popularization through YouTube and Twitter.

 <!---